 Boy howdy, have we made a mess of things.
 It would seem that in the last week, the United Kingdom has managed to economically cripple itself, have its entire government thrown into a state of turmoil, bolster the ideology behind despicable racist and xenophobic attacks, and become the laughing stock of the entire world.

-We have taken the idea of progressive modernity, put it into a meat grinder, turned it into a shitty microwavable sausage, eaten it, shat it out, and then booted it into a sandy, dusty five-a-side soccer pitch to melt away in the sun.
-The people are, as per usual for times like these, complaining that Britain is going "back to the Dark Ages," where that same sausage-y shit would be poured out of a window and on top of some poor guy with plague pustules bursting all over his exposed genitalia.
+We have taken the idea of progressive modernity, put it into a meat grinder, turned it into a crap Wall's microwavable sausage, eaten it, shat it out and then booted it into a sandy, dusty five-a-side football pitch to melt away in the sun.
+The people are, as per usual for times like these, complaining that Britain is going "back to the Dark Ages", where that same sausage-y shit would be poured out of a window and on top of some poor cunt with plague pustules bursting all over his exposed genitalia.
 That's where we are now, that's where we sit.
 The Black Death is coming for us all.